 A workflow is a predefined sequence of steps that executes in a fixed order every time it runs.
 It is reliable, predictable, and easy to debug, but it lacks flexibility when unexpected situations arise.
 An AI agent, on the other hand, is an autonomous unit that decides on its own which tools and actions to use in order to achieve a given goal.
 Understanding the distinction between these two paradigms is critical for any business looking to automate intelligently.

 The real question is never which approach is inherently better.
 It is which approach is the right fit for the specific problem you are trying to solve.
-In many of the most effective automation systems I have built, both paradigms work together.
-A structured workflow handles the predictable backbone of the process, while an AI agent steps in at specific nodes where judgment, flexibility, or creative problem-solving is required.
+In many of the automation systems I have built, both paradigms work together.
+A structured workflow handles the predictable backbone of the process, while an AI agent steps in at specific points where judgment, flexibility, or creative problem-solving is required.

 Ready to automate?
 Explore our Process Automation package — we will identify and automate the processes that cost you the most time.